 In 2015, the French Agency for Food, Environmental and Occupation Health & Safety (ANSES) was mandated by the French government to prepare a scientific report on the following issues:

-“Exposure to cadmium - Proposed toxicological reference values (TRVs) by ingestion, benchmark health values in biological media (blood, urine, etc.) and cadmium levels in fertilizers and culture media to control the pollution of agricultural soils and contamination of crop production”.
+“Exposure to cadmium - Proposed toxicological reference values (TRVs) by ingestion, benchmark health values in biological media (blood, urine, etc.) and cadmium levels in fertilisers and culture media to control the pollution of agricultural soils and contamination of crop production”.

 Although these reports were completed between 2017 and 2018 (with final approval by the ANSES expert committee on 29th November 2018), the Agency only published its Opinion almost a year later on 26th September 2019.

 A certain number of potential factors may have played a significant role in the delay of the publication such as the intensive trialogue discussions between EU institutions on the Fertilisers Regulation (i.e. cadmium levels), European elections and the subsequent appointment of a new Commissioner in charge of Health and Food Safety (Mrs Stella Kyriakides).

 Although considerably delayed, Safer Phosphates can only welcome ANSES’s conclusions which recommend in particular that the intake of cadmium by fertilisers (may they be mineral fertilisers or waste used to fertilise crops such a manure) does not exceed a flow of 2 grams per hectare per year.
 What is more, where phosphate mineral fertilisers are used, the Agency recommends lowering the levels of cadmium in fertilisers down to 20 mg Cd/kg P2O5.